There's never been a better time to visit Japan. Plan your trip today!

 Need help planning your next trip to Japan?
 Commission a custom Japan itinerary!

-Sapporo Snow Festival takes place every year for a week in early February.
-The dates are usually (but not always) February 4-11.
-If you’re planning a trip to Hokkaido before these days, you might be able to see some of the snow sculpture being created; those arriving after the end of the festival may still be able to enjoy the craftsmanship, depending on specific dates of travel.
+In 2025 as in most years, Sapporo Snow Festival will take place between February 4-11.
+If you’re planning a trip to Hokkaido before these dates, you might be able to see some of the snow sculpture being created; those arriving after the end of the festival may still be able to enjoy the craftsmanship, depending on specific dates of travel.

-If you’re planning a winter trip to Hokkaido next year, I’d plan on target February 4-11, 2024 if visiting the snow festival is a priority for you during your trip.
+To recap, if you’re planning a winter trip to Hokkaido next year, I’d plan on targeting February 4-11, 2025 if visiting the snow festival is a priority for you during your trip.
 In my experience, it’s best to kick off your travels in Sapporo (both at the festival, as well as enjoying experiences within and outside the city center), then setting off to wilder locales after you’ve finished in the capital.

 What to Do at Sapporo Snow Festival